 scenedetect (try running

-scenedetect --version to verify that everything was installed correctly).
+scenedetect --version in v0.4 and prior, to verify that everything was installed correctly).

 Start by downloading the latest release of PySceneDetect and extracting it to a location of your choice.
 Then, follow the instructions below under Installing Dependencies to ensure you have all the system requirements.
 Finally, run the commands in Installing PySceneDetect to install the program, allowing you to run the